-Vascular Disease among Hospitalized Multiple Sclerosis PatientsAllen N.B. · Lichtman J.H. · Cohen H.W. · Fang J. · Brass L.M. · Alderman M.H.c, d
+Vascular Disease among Hospitalized Multiple Sclerosis PatientsAllen N.B.a · Lichtman J.H.a · Cohen H.W.c · Fang J.c · Brass L.M.a, b, † · Alderman M.H.c, d

 aSection of Chronic Disease Epidemiology, Department of Epidemiology and Public Health, Yale University School of Medicine, and bDepartment of Neurology, Yale School of Medicine, New Haven, Conn., cDepartment of Epidemiology and Population Health, and dSection of General Internal Medicine, Department of Medicine, Albert Einstein School of Medicine, Bronx, N.Y., USA

 Do you have an account?

 - Buy Cloud Access for unlimited viewing via different devices